canjs/canjs/docs/can-guides/topics/debugging.md

 ### Observable Properties Editor

-As mentioned above, once a component is selected, its Observable Properties will be displayed in the Observable Properties Editor in the sidebar.
+As mentioned above, once a component is selected, its observable properties will be displayed in the Observable Properties Editor in the sidebar.

 Maps and Lists can be expanded in the Editor by clicking on a key that has a dropdown, or by clicking the dropdown directly.